vbrett/vbrpytools/README.md

 # License

 ref: [LICENSE](.\LICENSE)
-`vbrsupport` is distributed under the terms of MIT.
+`vbrtools` is distributed under the terms of MIT.